 10. Jesus Storybook Bible (£12.87)

-If all else fails – although that’s a much more negative way to phrase this final suggestion than it deserves – simply reading through a children’s Bible, bit by bit, is a great thing to do with your kids.
+If all else fails – although that’s a much more negative way to phrase this final suggestion than it deserves – simply reading through a children’s Bible, bit by bit, is possibly the best family devotion you could try!

 I recommend the Jesus Storybook Bible for this because it’s so beautifully written, like a bedtime story, with gorgeous illustrations to boot.
 The chapters are manageable, and it makes a great daily devotional.